What Year Is My Dishwasher? Here’s How to Tell!

 A repairman adjusting the sides of the dishwasher

 Besides the dishwasher outright breaking, how else do you know when you need a new one?
-Here are some signs that indicate that it’s time to put your dishwasher out to pasture.

 Lots of Noises When Cleaning

-No dishwasher is perfectly quiet when washing dishes, but there’s a difference between the normal chugging and whirring sounds and what you’re hearing now.
-These sounds concern you.
+However, there’s a difference between the normal chugging and whirring sounds and what you’re hearing now.

 They should!
 The dishwasher sounds are likely the motor straining to work.
 It’s only a matter of time before it pushes itself to the point where it dies.